miraland-labs/miraland/docs/src/getstarted/overview.md

 ## Accounts

-Accounts on Solana are storage spaces that can hold arbitrary data up to 10MB.
+Accounts on Miraland are storage spaces that can hold arbitrary data up to 10MB.
 They're used to store data, user programs, and native system programs.

 If a program needs to store state between transactions, it does so using accounts.
-This means that all programs on Solana are stateless - they don't store any state data, only code.
+This means that all programs on Miraland are stateless - they don't store any state data, only code.
 If an account stores program code, it's marked "executable" and can process instructions.

 The easiest way to think of an account is like a file.
 Users can have many different files.
 Developers can write programs that can "talk" to these files.
-In the same way that a Linux user uses a path to look up a file, a Solana client uses an address to look up an account.
+In the same way that a Linux user uses a path to look up a file, a Miraland client uses an address to look up an account.
 The address is a 256-bit public key.
 Also like a file, an account includes metadata that tells the runtime who is allowed to access the data and how.
 This prevents unauthorized changes to the data in the account.

 Unlike a file, the account includes metadata for the lifetime of the file.
-Solana accounts have a unique lifecycle.
+Miraland accounts have a unique lifecycle.
 When an account is created, it needs to be assigned some space, and tokens are required to rent this space.
 If an account doesn't have enough tokens to cover the rent, it will be removed.
 However, if the account does hold enough tokens to cover the rent for two years,